• Resources

 • Pulse oximetry: Measuring the oxygen saturation (SpO2) of your blood hemoglobin, the SSA will require that this test is taken while you’re considered “stable.”

-The SSA will also consider other conditions that develop alongside or because of your COPD.
+People with COPD sometimes develop secondary conditions as a result of their COPD.
 For example, maybe your coughing interrupts your sleep and leads to insomnia.
-Or maybe you also develop a mental health condition like anxiety, depression, or panic attacks.
-Showing the SSA that you have one of these conditions in addition to your COPD may increase your chances of getting approved for disability.
+Or, maybe you also develop a mental health condition like anxiety, depression, or panic attacks.
+People with COPD are more likely to also have conditions including diabetes, fibromyalgia, and osteoporosis.

 My COPD meets the criteria.
 Now what?